JayHartzell/alma_citation_inventory_analytics_join/README.md

 LEFT OUTER JOIN (second_query) B
 ON A.linking_field = B.linking_field</code>

+If you don't want to go through every step and don't need to customize the report, skip to the last section.
+If you need additional filters, add them when creating the separate reports.
+You cannot customize filters once the reports are combined.
 ### Step 1: Create Reports to Generate SQL
 #### Course Reserves Subject Area Analyses
 Start by creating an Analyses in the Course Reserves subject area with the following columns: